Sebastianhju/Runeterra-5e/2.0/Legendary.md

 - Shield
 - Attunement

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Humility**: As a bonus action, you force all creatures within 5 feet of you to succeed a strength savingthrow (dc: 11 + proficiency bonus + constitution modifier).
-On a failed save they take 3d8 thunder damage and are pushed 15 feet away from you.
-Once this action is used, it cannot be used again until 24 seconds pass.
+**Humility**: As a bonus action, you can spend two charges to force all creatures within 5 feet of you to succeed a strength saving throw (dc: 10 + proficiency bonus + constitution modifier).
+On a failed save they take 3d8 thunder damage and are pushed 60 feet away from you, they take half damage on a save and are not pushed.

-**Critical Resilence**: Attacks cannot critically hit against you.
+**Critical Resilence**: Attacks against you can't critically hit.

 **Health**: You gain maximum hit points equal to twice your level.